 Implementation Details

-There are three classes that implement the main parsing logic this component uses.
-Those classes are FieldParser, RowParser and DelimitedFileParser
+There are three classes that implement the main parsing logic that this component uses: FieldParser, RowParser and DelimitedFileParser.

-FieldParser
+FieldParser Class

-FieldParser class contains the core parsing logic.
-It parses the data fields.
-The parsing is done using a form of a finite state machine defined for particular fields.
+The FieldParser class contains the core parsing logic.
+It parses the data fields using a form of a finite state machine defined for particular fields.
 Here are the diagrams of currently used parsing state machines:

 Single delimiter without qualifiers